utilitywarehouse/design-systems/packages/material/README.md

 - [dex-my-account #510](https://github.com/utilitywarehouse/dex-my-account/pull/510)

+### `Background` level 1 backgroundColor

+> from *alpha.72* to *v1.0.1*

+- #335 Between versions `v1.0.0-alpha.72` and `v1.0.1` the level 1
+  backgroundColor for the `Background` component was `darkTint` instead of purple.
+This doesn't change the API contract but you should double check there are no unexpected colour changes when upgrading

 ### `useDeviceSize` hook

 > from *alpha.75* and below

-- The return value from the `useDeviceSize` hook was changed to return more detailed information.
+- #222 The return value from the `useDeviceSize` hook was changed to return more detailed information.

 ```diff